kyledross/WeatherAlerter/README.md

 Copyright 2024 Kyle D. Ross
 See LICENSE.md for licensing information

-### Warning
+## Warning

-This utility is for demonstration and learning purposes only, and is not intended to be your sole source of inclement weather information.
+This program is for demonstration and learning purposes only, and is not intended to be your sole source of inclement weather information.

-**_DO NOT RELY UPON THIS UTILITY FOR THE SAFETY OF ANYONE OR ANYTHING!_**
+**_DO NOT RELY UPON THIS PROGRAM FOR THE SAFETY OF ANYONE OR ANYTHING!_**

 ### Purpose